JakobKallestad/InceptionV3-on-plankton-images/README.md

 Red = validation data, Blue = training data

-Blabla something about learning rate, unfreezing layers at epoch 4 (actually epoch 5) and so on
+The spike of improvement at epoch 4 is because thats when we unfroze all the layers of the network.
+Not much improvement happened after about epoch 15 for the validation data.

 __Results after 28 epochs:__